 The term “cerebral palsy” refers to a group of disorders that cause issues with a person’s movement, balance, and posture.
 The word “cerebral” describes things that have to do with the brain.
 “Palsy” is a condition marked by weakness or lack of muscle control.
 Cerebral palsy gets its name from the abnormalities in brain development that affect a person’s ability to move and maintain control of their muscles attributable to this disorder.

 The types of brain damage that cause cerebral palsy can happen while a child is still in the womb, during labor and delivery, or early in a child’s life while the brain is still developing.
 In some cases, cerebral palsy is caused by brain damage that occurs due to medical malpractice.
 When this happens, cerebral palsy patients and their families may have grounds to file claims against negligent medical providers and recover compensation for their losses.

 At Eisenberg, Rothweiler, Winkler, Eisenberg & Jeck, P.C., we have years of experience recovering millions of dollars in compensation for victims of complex and catastrophic injuries.
 Some of our recent courtroom victories include:

 - $15 million to a child who suffered kidney damage after their treating doctor wrongly stopped necessary antibiotic therapy.

 - $11.2 million to our client after the hospital where she was being treated failed to order a CT that would have likely revealed the brain tumor that was pressing on her brain

 - $2.5 million for our client injured by the side effects of medication unrecognized by their primary care physician

 We know what it takes to hold negligent medical providers accountable and help our clients obtain financial relief.
-Contact us today to discuss the details of your claim in a free, confidential consultation.
+Check out additional medical malpractice case results from our team.

 Treatment for Cerebral Palsy